-When considering the exchange rate, governments must choose which two of the following trinity they prefer: independence of monetary policy, freedom from exchange controls, and a stable exchange rate.
-This issue is of great policy relevance given that Economic and Monetary Union begins on 1st January 1999.
-Krugman (1989) provides an enjoyable introduction to this issue, with Burda and Wyplosz (1997) and Mankiw (1997) providing the basic material.
-Krugman and Obstfeld (1997) cover the topic thoroughly.
+When considering the exchange rate, governments must choose which two of the following trinity they prefer: independence of monetary policy; freedom from exchange controls; a stable exchange rate.
+This issue is of great policy relevance given the recent arrival of Euro notes and coins across Euroland.
+Krugman (1989) provides an enjoyable introduction to this issue, with Burda and Wyplosz (2001) and Mankiw (2003) providing the basic material.
+Krugman and Obstfeld (2003) cover the topic thoroughly.
 Pierce and Tysome (1985) give a nice overview of older material.
 Taylor (1995) provides a good review of exchange rate theory, which may be of interest as further reading.
 The Autumn 1998 issue of OXREP contains a number of articles on EMU, including a good piece on institutions by Maclennan, Muellbauer and Stephens.
-Crafts and Woodward (1991) and Backhouse (1991) provide a UK historical perspective.
+Crafts and Woodward (1991) provides a UK historical perspective.

 - i.
 The nominal and real exchange rate, the terms of trade. - ii.
-Domestic Absorbtion and The Balance of Payments. - iii.
+Domestic Absorbtion and the Balance of Payments. - iii.
 Devaluation, the Marshall-Lerner Condition, and the J-Curve. - iv.
 Purchasing Power Parity and Interest Parity. - v.
 The Overshooting Model. - vi.
-Fundamental Equilibrium Exchange Rates and Target Zones. - vii.
+Speculative attacks and exchange rate crises. - vii.
 The case for, and against, EMU. - 2.
 Class-work